 We are offering companies the opportunity to sponsor this city park improvement effort, with your company name and logo on various trail signs.
 The park improvement effort is being sponsored by the Shakopee Heritage Society, a 501(c)(3) non-profit organization, in partnership with Shakopee Parks and Recreation.

-Additionally, we are holding a fundraising event at Turtle’s 1890 Social Centre, with a silent auction and presentation by David Schleper on Thursday, Aug.
-17, 2017.
+Additionally, we are holding the Second Annual Pathways of Shakopee History Fundraiser and Silent Auction event on Thursday, Sept.
+13, 2018.
 Learn how to buy tickets, donate items for the silent auction, and find out more information.